michaelpmurphy/BCB546X_Unix_Assignment/README.md

 ##2.
 Data Processing

+For all files generated during the data processing steps, the first three columns will be "SNP_ID", "Chromosome", and "Position", which are respectively the first, third, and fourth columns of `snp_position.txt`.
+The output files will be organized based on the location of SNPs, which in addition to the "Chromosome" and "Position" columns may also be indicated by entries in the "mult_positions" (sixth) column).

-Since we eventually want any missing data in the formatted files to be encoded using particular symbols, I started by using "@" as a proxy delimiter to insert the place-holder symbol "#" into all empty fields (which first required verifying that neither symbol appeared anywhere else in either file):
+Since some rows in `snp_position.txt` contain empty fields (which can wreak havoc on `awk` when trying to use field delimiters $k), I started by using "@" as a proxy delimiter to insert the place-holder symbol "#" into all empty fields (which first required verifying that neither symbol appeared anywhere else in either file -- though in general any  non-functional symbol could be used instead):

     $ grep -v "[@#]" fang_et_al_genotypes.txt | wc -l
     2783